 Internships are largely self-directed; you will, however, benefit from the guidance and advice of a faculty supervisor.

 Caldera is founded on research-based, positive youth-development values, which offer access to constructive and sustained relationships with adults; activities that build life skills; participation in a supportive, valued community; and culturally sensitive practices.
-Under the supervision of Program Director Emily Carr, teaching interns lead reflective writing and interview workshops for Caldera's High School Youth Program.
+Under the supervision of the Program Director, teaching interns lead reflective writing and interview workshops for Caldera's High School Youth Program.
 In these foundational workshops, Caldera students discover that it’s okay to write and have feelings and emotions.
 These writing labs create an open, welcoming environment for students to write and express emotion, practice public speaking, and advocate for themselves.
 They are designed to give students permission to keep writing and expressing how they feel.

 Located in the Old Ironworks District of Bend, the Workhouse offers an atmosphere of camaraderie, excellence, innovation and creativity.
 It’s a space for creative exchange between buyers and makers from all disciplines, for building a vibrant and sustainable local community, for sharing ourselves in the hopes of living in a better world, simply because we keep on trying.
 Working with and learning alongside makers from the Workhouse teaches us to foster vital and creative relationships with like-minded entrepreneurs and to get back to work.